Richard Williams (musician): Biography

 He also found work on Broadway in pit orchestras, in particular the premiere productions of The Me Nobody Knows and The Wiz.
 He appears on the original Broadway cast recordings of both musicals.
 Williams also led bands under his own leadership, playing in New York jazz clubs such as Sweet Basil, the Village Vanguard, and Gerald's.
-In addition to jazz trumpet, Williams also performed with classical orchestras, playing piccolo trumpet and fluglehorn.
+In addition to jazz trumpet, Williams also performed with classical orchestras, playing piccolo trumpet and flugelhorn.

-Williams died on November 4, 1985 from kidney cancer in his Jamaica, New York home, at the age of 54.
+Williams died on November 4, 1985, from kidney cancer in his Jamaica, New York home, at the age of 54.